10UWP/The-Cognitive-and-ML-List/README.md

     How to track competing predictions in real time.
     How to extract your model for experimentation outside of the DS How to delete your instance to save money, conserve your quota, etc.

+# 4 - Bots

+[superscript](https://github.com/superscriptjs/superscript) A dialogue engine for creating chat bots http://superscriptjs.com -  SuperScript is a dialog system + bot engine for creating human-like conversation chat bots.
+It exposes an expressive script for crafting dialogue and features text-expansion using wordnet and Information Retrieval and extraction using ConceptNet.

+[SimpleDS](https://github.com/cuayahuitl/SimpleDS) A Simple Deep Reinforcement Learning Dialogue System - SimpleDS is a simple dialogue system trained with deep reinforcement learning.
+In contrast to other dialogue systems, this system selects dialogue actions directly from raw (noisy) text of the last system and user responses.
+The motivation is to train dialogue agents with as little human intervention as possible.

+[Bot Builder SDK](https://github.com/Microsoft/BotBuilder) The Microsoft Bot Builder SDK is one of three main components of the Microsoft Bot Framework.
+The Microsoft Bot Framework provides just what you need to build and connect intelligent bots that interact naturally wherever your users are talking, from text/SMS to Skype, Slack, Office 365 mail and other popular services. http://botframework.com - Bots (or conversation agents) are rapidly becoming an integral part of one’s digital experience – they are as vital a way for users to interact with a service or application as is a web site or a mobile experience.
+Developers writing bots all face the same problems: bots require basic I/O; they must have language and dialog skills; and they must connect to users – preferably in any conversation experience and language the user chooses.
+The Bot Framework provides tools to easily solve these problems and more for developers e.g., automatic translation to more than 30 languages, user and conversation state management, debugging tools, an embeddable web chat control and a way for users to discover, try, and add bots to the conversation experiences they love.

+[AzureBot](https://github.com/Microsoft/AzureBot) This is the source code which runs the Microsoft AzureBot.
+The AzureBot isn't public yet, but stay tuned. http://aka.ms/AzureBot - The AzureBot was created to improve the productivity of any developer, admin, or team working with Azure.
+It is not currently publicly available, but you can follow our Developer Set Up to run it yourself and contribute.
+This first implementation focuses on authenticating to the user's Azure subscription, selecting and switching subscriptions, starting and stopping RM-based virtual machines, and listing and starting Azure Automation runbooks.

 # 4 - Visualization - BI, Dashboards, Interactive, 3D Augmented, 3D VR